niraag88/FLOW-or-OperationsSimplified/README.md

   - Checksum validation when provided
 - **File Size Enforcement**: Real-time validation against declared file sizes

+## Document Retention & Compliance

+**All invoice/DO scans retained for 5 years minimum.
+Backups run nightly at 02:00.
+Admin can trigger manually via /api/ops/run-backups.**

+### Retention Policy
+- **5-Year Minimum**: Invoice and delivery order documents cannot be deleted until 5 years after creation
+- **Legal Hold**: Documents under legal hold cannot be deleted regardless of age
+- **Admin Only**: Only Admin users can delete documents (after retention period expires)
+- **Audit Trail**: All deletions are logged with timestamp, actor, and affected files

+### Backup System
+- **Database Backups**: Automated pg_dump compressed and stored to `backups/db/`
+- **Object Manifest**: Daily inventory of all stored files in `backups/objects/`
+- **Manual Triggers**: Admin can trigger backups via API with OPS_TOKEN
+- **Status Monitoring**: Latest backup timestamps and sizes available in Settings

 ## Integration with Base44 Suite

 This server is designed to work with the Base44 operations management frontend, providing: